Last updated August 17, 2023

 And THIS is why we did it….here is a little square where we ran out and just left the concrete exposed…

 Scraping that one tiny area took forever, I couldn’t imagine trying to clean the whole house.
-It didn’t take me long to realize that $4oo spent protecting the concrete might have been the smartest $400 we ever spent.
+It didn’t take me long to realize that the $400 spent protecting the concrete might have been the smartest $400 we’ve ever spent.
+On that note, don’t be cheap and buy the brown paper instead, it will not hold up and your floor will get destroyed.
+Spend the money and get the good stuff.

-Anyway, after the walls were finished we removed the RamBoard, gave it one final cleaning, and sealed it.
+Seal the Floor: After the walls were finished we removed the RamBoard, gave it one final cleaning, and sealed it (trim was installed after we sealed the floor).

 That was about a year ago, and here is what it looks like today…